How much do I need to retire?

 The 4% rule is the most famous number in retirement planning and one of the most widely misunderstood.
 It was never a guarantee, never meant for every portfolio, and already has newer research arguing the correct figure today is closer to 3.3%.
 Here is what it really says, why a small Bitcoin sleeve changes the math, and the alternatives most personal finance sites never mention.

 Not a financial advisor.
 Safe-withdrawal-rate research is probabilistic, not deterministic.
-Anything marked [VERIFY] requires confirmation against the current edition of the cited source.
+Specific figures should be confirmed against the current edition of the cited source before you act on them.

 The 4% rule says: withdraw 4% of your starting portfolio in year one, increase that dollar amount by inflation each year, and historically you had about a 95% chance of not running out over 30 years on a 50/50 stock/bond portfolio.
 It was never a guarantee.
 Current valuations suggest 3.3 to 3.5% may be safer for a new retiree today.
 A small Bitcoin sleeve can raise the sustainable rate in Monte Carlo, but only if you can survive the volatility in the first five years.